Tornado3P9/installscript-linux/README.md

   - `browser.cache.disk.enable` set that to `false`.
   - `browser.cache.memory.enable` set that to `false`.
   - `browser.cache.offline.enable` set that to `false`.
-- Type **`about:preferences`** into the *URL Search Bar* and go to **Privacy & Security**.
-Scroll down and choose `Enable HTTPS-Only Mode in all windows`.
-This way your browser will only allow save connections and will ask you for permission if the website does not support https.
-Also `Enable DNS over HTTPS`.
-- Type **`about:performance`** into the *URL Search Bar* to see the Firefox **Task Manager**.
-There you can see which application or addon uses up too many resources.

 More privacy stuff: https://www.privacytools.io/